saraozn/tp/docs/UserGuide.md

 Format: `findprop NAME`

 * The `NAME` must be in the same language as the name, i.e English.
-* The `NAME` should only contain the relevant alphabets.
-* The `NAME` should not contain any numbers or symbols.
+* The `NAME` should only contain the relevant alphabets, numbers or symbols.

 Examples:
-* `list` followed by `findprop F` finds and returns the properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.
+* `listprop` followed by `findprop F` finds and returns the properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.
-* `list` followed by `findprop F J` finds and returns the properties with names that begin with "F" or "J" in the property list, such as `Fernvale Square`, `Dairy Farm`, `Jden` or `Changi Jail`.
+* `listprop` followed by `findprop F J` finds and returns the properties with names that begin with "F" or "J" in the property list, such as `Fernvale Square`, `Dairy Farm`, `J'den` or `Changi Jail`.

 Successfully finding the property you want would produce a similar result as [finding a customer](#finding-a-customer--findcust)!